chbaker0/lambda/README.md

 After building, you should have an executable called `repl`.
 Run this; if you want line history, run under `rlwrap`.

 The syntax used is pretty much exactly the same as standard lambda calculus, except that abstraction is represented with '^' instead of 'λ'.
-You may omit parentheses and use shorthand for abstractions of several variables (i.e. you can write `^x y. t` instead of '^x. ^y. t`).
+You may omit parentheses and use shorthand for abstractions of several variables (i.e. you can write `^x y. t` instead of `^x. ^y. t`).

 Since the evaluation engine uses normal reduction order, it should always terminate if a normal form for an input exists.
 However, it doesn't make any attempt to detect infinite loops.
 If you type `(^x. x x) (^x. x x)` it'll just repeatedly apply the same beta reduction until you kill the process.